 | United States | Federal Trade Commission (FTC) Jewelry Guides | Accurate metal labeling |

-Ethical sourcing standards also influence jewelry production.
-Many manufacturers follow responsible sourcing guidelines to ensure precious metals and gemstones originate from regulated supply chains.
+Ethical sourcing standards are also important.
+Many manufacturers follow responsible practices to ensure materials come from regulated supply chains.

 Helpful Tools and Resources for Jewelry Knowledge